Abortion in Montana: Judicial history

 In 1997, All Families Healthcare took the state to court to challenge its law stating that only physicians could perform abortions.
 In April 2018, two nurses succeeded in getting an injunction as part of a lawsuit against the state to try to allow advanced practice nurses to perform abortions.
 Montana's Attorney General Tim Fox appealed the injunction.

+A 2024 Montana Supreme Court decision established that minors do not need parental consent to have an abortion, overruling a state law.

+In 2025, the Montana Supreme Court struck down several laws restricting abortion access as unconstitutional, including a 20-week ban, a telehealth abortion prescription ban, a 24-hour waiting period and an ultrasound requirement.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state decreased by eight, going from twenty in 1982 to twelve in 1992.
 All Families Healthcare opened in 1994.

 On March 29, 1993, at the Blue Mountain Clinic in Missoula, Montana, at around 1 a.m., an arsonist snuck onto the premises and firebombed the clinic.
 The perpetrator, a Washington man, was ultimately caught, convicted and imprisoned.
 The facility was a near-total loss, but all of the patients' records, though damaged, survived the fire in metal file cabinets.

 In 2011, there were eight abortion providers in the state, of which seven were classified as abortion clinics.
 In 2014, there were five abortion clinics in the state.
 93% of the counties in the state did not have an abortion clinic.
 That year, 55% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In March 2016, there were five Planned Parenthood clinics in the state.

 In 2017, there were five Planned Parenthood clinics in a state with a population of 215,806 women aged 15–49 of which four offered abortion services.
 In 2018, the closest abortion clinics to Flathead Valley were in Missoula, Great Falls, Helena or Billings.
 These were all over 100 miles away, requiring women to travel great distances to have an abortion.
 All Families Healthcare clinic in Whitefish closed for four years in early 2015, before reopening in February 2018.